masc-ucsc/docs/docs/livehd/05-lgraph.md

 # LGraph

-!!!WARNING
-   This document is not updated to the latest changes

-LGraph is the graph-based data structure used inside LiveHD.
-Together with LNAST, it is one of the key data structures.
+!!!
+Warning
+    LiveHD is beta under active development and we keep improving the API.
+Semantic versioning is a 0.+, significant API changes are expect.

 The LGraph can be built directly with passes like Yosys, or through LNAST to LGraph translations.
 The LNAST builds a gated-SSA which is translated to LGraph.
 Understanding the LGraph is needed if you want to build a LiveHD pass.

+LGraph is a graph or netlist where each vertex is called a node, and it has a cell type and a set of input/output pins.

 ## LGraph API

 A single LGraph represents a single netlist module.
-LGraph is composed of nodes, node pins, edges and tables of attributes.
-An LGraph node is affiliated with a node type and each type defines different amounts of input and output node pins.
+LGraph is composed of nodes, node pins, edges, cell types, and tables of attributes.
+An LGraph node is affiliated with a cell node type and each type defines different amounts of input and output node pins.
 For example, a node can have 3 input ports and 2 output pins.
 Each of the input/output pins can have many edges to other graph nodes.
 Every node pin has an affiliated node pid.
 In the code, every node_pin has a `Port_ID`.

 A pair of driver pin and sink pin constitutes an edge.
 In the following API example, an edge is connected from a driver pin (pid1) to a sink pin (pid3).
 The bitwidth of the driver pin determines the edge bitwidth.

 ### Node, Node_pin, and Edge Construction

-- create node
+- create a node without associated type (edges can not be created until a type is associated)

 ```cpp
 new_node = lg->create_node()